Vonng/pigsty/docs/PGSQL-HBA.md

 ## Security Enhancement

-For those critical cases, we have a [security.yml](https://github.com/Vonng/pigsty/blob/master/files/pigsty/security.yml) template with following hba rule set as a reference:
+For those critical cases, we have a [security.yml](https://github.com/Vonng/pigsty/blob/master/files/pigsty/security.yml) template with the following hba rule set as a reference:

 ```yaml
 pg_default_hba_rules:             # postgres host-based auth rules by default